 Another option is to spend the afternoon exploring part of the Colonial Williamsburg Historic Area (off I-64 exit 238, following signs).
 A visit here is like being deposited by a time machine into the pre-Revolutionary capital of Virginia.
 The restoration is so complete and realistic, thanks to the generosity of philanthropist John D. Rockefeller Jr., that walking along Williamsburg's streets among the costumed interpreters—soldiers, shopkeepers, tradesmen, housewives, slaves, government officials, the women in long skirts and cloaks and men in knee breeches and tri-cornered hats—seems perfectly natural.
 Stop and chat with any of them; they will respond in character and you'll hear some interesting perspectives on Colonial life and history.

-After a day full of history, a little relaxation is in order.
-Head to downtown Yorktown and Riverwalk Landing where you'll find the Schooners Alliance and Serenity .
-The 105-foot tall ship Alliance sets sail into the York River for a sunset cruise, while pirate cruises are offered aboard the Serenity.
+Evening After a day full of history, a little relaxation is in order.
+Head to downtown Yorktown and Riverwalk Landing where you'll find the Schooner Alliance .
+Enjoy a sunset cruise on the 105-foot tall ship Alliance that sails into the York River.
 Passengers can pitch in and learn how the craft operates, chat with the friendly and knowledgeable crew or just relax and enjoy the scenery.
 Afterward, take advantage of the specialty shops and places to eat at the Colonial-inspired Riverwalk Landing or enjoy a stroll along the water's edge.